rbisdorff/Digraph3/docSphinx/tutorial.rst

     ('m2', ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']),
     ('m3', ['a1005', 'a1010', 'a1008', 'a1002', 'a1006'])])

-We notice above that no new decision action is rated in the lowest [0.0-0.25[, respectively highest [0.75- [ quartile class.
+We notice above that no new decision alternative is rated in the lowest [0.0-0.25[, respectively highest [0.75- [ quartile class.
 Indeed, the rating result is shown, in descending order, as follows:

     >>> nqr.showQuantilesRating()
     *-------- Quartiles rating result ---------